Peach: "A quiz? Really? A quiz?"

 - OgreBattle 64: Person of Lordly Caliber performs the pop quiz when you encounter the Vampire Count character.
 The answers are not as important as the combination of answers you give in regards to the time of the day (For example, you have to answer ADCDBA between 21:00 and 24:00).
 Answers were mostly non-sensical and a potential Guide Dang It moment.
 Succeeding in this rewarded you with an item (Blood Kiss) which transforms one of your characters into a Vampire.

-- Killer7 has you answering questions on a series of posters that you just passed by featuring your target for that chapter, Andrei Ulmeyda.
+- The third chapter has you answering questions on a series of posters that you just passed by featuring your target for that chapter, Andrei Ulmeyda.
 Just to see if you're paying attention, one of the questions is "This is question number...?"
 At the end of the quiz, it's revealed this is done to ensure that Ulmeyda's followers/cultists are brainwashed enough to learn the truth about his cult, which is behind the door the quiz unlocks.
-Much later in the game, Garcian must answer a series of questions asked inside a computer to log in as Emir Parkreiner so he can open the gym to meet the Ministry of Education.

 - In Silent Hill 2 there is a quiz which is totally winnable, if one read all the documents throughout the game and played Silent Hill in the same way.